enso-org/enso-archive/doc/design/engine/engine-services.md

 'relevance' of a suggestion have not yet been determined.

-Another possible solution is for the engine to send _all_ globally defined symbols to the IDE upfront and for the suggestions algorithm to be implement client side.
+Another possible solution is for the engine to send _all_ globally defined symbols to the IDE upfront and for the suggestions algorithm to be implemented client side.
 This has the potential upsides of:

 - Better performance & more fluid experience (no need to ping the server every time a user is about to type).
 - Lower cloud resources usage (the often-triggered bit of computing hints is offloaded to the client's browser).
-  - In phase 1 of the project (before TC), it is the only way to take types into account – IDE is the only component that reliably stores the type information.
+- In phase 1 of the project (before TC), it is the only way to take types into account - the IDE is the only component that reliably stores the type information.

+This solution, is, however, a large departure from how a traditional LSP server works with regards to completions, where completions are provided for a candidate point in the file.

 > The actionables for this section are:
 > - Determine whether the algorithmic details are a part of the language server